ieeevr/2022/contribute/index.md

 </p>
 <p>
     <div class="notice--info">
-        <b>Failure to make reasonable attempts to adhere to the double-blind policy will result in desk rejection.</b>
+        <b class="notice--text">Failure to make reasonable attempts to adhere to the double-blind policy will result in desk rejection.</b>
     </div>
 </p>
 <p>